 Maintain Satisfactory Academic Progress

-Renew or submit a valid FAFSA or CADAA each academic year.
+Submit or renew a valid FAFSA or CADAA each academic year.
+The FAFSA is available for the next year starting on October

 Please note, any corrections or updates to the student’s FAFSA or CA Dream Act Application, need